seamless-protocol/leverage-tokens/docs/src/src/interfaces/ILendingAdapter.sol/interface.ILendingAdapter.md

 ### convertDebtToCollateralAsset

-Converts amount of debt asset to collateral asset amount based on lending pool oracle
+Converts an amount of debt asset to a collateral asset amount based on the lending pool oracle

 ```solidity